ashwinkumar12345/apache-kafka-intro/README.md

    - client.id: Identify producers and consumers
    - group.id: Consumer group ID.
 Need for cursors
    - auto.offset.reset: If a consumer starts up and it has no existing cursor what position should it start at the queue, beginning or latest
-   - auto.commit.interval.ms: How frequently a cursor is committed
+   - auto.commit.interval.ms: How frequently a cursor is committed automatically
-   -

 <a name="use"></a>
 > ## Apache Kafka Use Cases